-Referral to Relevant Privacy Authority: The JOP has confirmed with TRUSTe that TRUSTe's policies and procedures for referral to the appropriate public authority or enforcement agency, including responding to requests from enforcement entities in APEC Economies, are explained above as response to item 7 - On-going Monitoring and Compliance Review Processes.
+Referral to Relevant Privacy Authority: The JOP has confirmed with TRUSTe that TRUSTe's policies and procedures for referral to the appropriate public authority or enforcement agency, i.e., the FTC, including responding to requests from enforcement entities in APEC Economies.

-The JOP has further confirmed that TRUSTe's referral to a privacy enforcement authority will also be contingent on whether or not the actions of the client rise to a level which would trigger jurisdiction by the privacy enforcement authority.
-TRUSTe does not refer clients to privacy enforcement authorities where such authority would be unable to take action against the referred client.
+The JOP has further confirmed that TRUSTe's referral to the FTC or another privacy enforcement authority is contingent on whether or not the actions of the Participant rise to a level which would trigger jurisdiction by the privacy enforcement authority.
+TRUSTe does not refer Participants to privacy enforcement authorities where such authority would be unable to take action against the referred client.

-Other penalties - including monetary penalties - as deemed appropriate by the Accountability Agent: TRUSTe has informed the JOP of their policies and procedures for referral to the appropriate public authority or enforcement entity.
+Other penalties - including monetary penalties - as deemed appropriate by the Accountability Agent: TRUSTe has informed the JOP of its policies and procedures for referral to the appropriate public authority or enforcement entity.
 TRUSTe does not have authority by contract to impose monetary penalties.
-Further, TRUSTe indicated to the JOP their belief that no commercial entity would enter into a contract with TRUSTe if TRUSTe were to have a contractual authority to impose monetary penalties.
-The JOP accepts the explanation of TRUSTe as common understanding for their marketplace, services, and location.
+Further, TRUSTe indicated to the JOP its belief that no commercial entity would enter into a contract with TRUSTe if TRUSTe were to have a contractual authority to impose monetary penalties.
+The JOP accepts the explanation of TRUSTe as common understanding for its marketplace, services, and location.

-Response to Requests from Enforcement Entities: The JOP has confirmed that where possible TRUSTe will respond to requests from enforcement authorities in APEC Member Economies that reasonably relate to the CBPR-related activities of TRUSTe.
+Response to Requests from Enforcement Entities: The JOP has confirmed that where possible TRUSTe will respond to requests from enforcement authorities in APEC Member Economies that reasonably relate to the PRP-related activities of TRUSTe.
 TRUSTe's policies and procedures for referral to the appropriate public authority or enforcement agency, including responding to requests from enforcement entities in APEC Member Economies, are further explained above as response to recognition Question 7 - On-going Monitoring and Compliance Review Processes.
 In addition, TRUSTe makes publicly available statistics about the types of complaints received and how these complaints were resolved.